alexklibisz/elastiknn/developer-guide.md

 I recommend using IntelliJ Idea to work on the Gradle projects and Pycharm to work on the client-python project.

-IntelliJ should immediately recognize the Gradle project when you open the `elastiknn` directory.
+Install the IntelliJ Scala plugin, and then IntelliJ will recognize the SBT project when you open the `elastiknn` directory.

 PyCharm can be a bit of a different story.
 You should first create a virtual environment in `client-python/venv`.